vecevecev/Transformed_TNN/README.md

-# transformed_TNN
+# Transformed_TNN

-Codes for transformed TNN
+Codes for Transformed TNN

 The Framelet method is implemented from https://github.com/TaiXiangJiang/Framelet-TNN